podo47/ML-Classification/README.md

   * SVM (Soft margin) : SoftSVM
   * SVM by sklearn : sklearn

-2.Figures of performance with different C are in  "figure" file
+2. Figures of performance with different C are in  "figure" file
   * data - Performance with different C_data

   * crx - Performance with different C_crx

-3.Given datasets "data.csv" and "crx.csv" are im "Given dataset" file
+3. Given datasets "data.csv" and "crx.csv" are im "Given dataset" file

 ## Result
 ### ACCURACY OF EACH METHOD